tianocore-docs/edk2-BuildSpecification/10_post-build_imagegen_stage_-_flash/106_post_build_processing.md

 If the `[Defines]` section of the DSC file contains a `POSTBUILD = entry` statement, prior to exiting, the script specified in the `POSTBUILD` statement is executed.
+The entry of `POSTBUILD` support multiple arguments.
+And Tool will convert arguments that are `WORKSPACE` or `PACKAGES_PATH` relative paths to absolute paths.
 If the script file is not found, the **build** command exits with an appropriate error message.
 If the script fails, it must terminate with a non-zero exit code and the **build** command terminates with the exit value from the post-build script.
 The script is required to generate error messages that provide the reason for the termination.

-All of the command line options passed into the **build** command are also passed  into the script along with the command line options for `TARGET`, `ARCH`, and `TOOL_CHAIN_TAG`.
-The values for `TARGET`, `ARCH`, and `TOOL_CHAIN_TAG` are from the command line options passed into the **build** command.
-If these values are not passed into the **build** command, then they are retrieved from `target.txt`.
+All of the command line options passed into the **build** command are also passed into the script along with the options for `TARGET`, `ARCH`, `TOOL_CHAIN_TAG`, `ACTIVE_PLATFORM`, `Conf Directory`, and `build target`.

 If the script terminates successfully (exit value of 0), then the **build** command terminates normally.